-Canon 7D versus Panasonic G9
+Canon 7D vs Panasonic G9

-The Canon EOS 7D and the Panasonic Lumix DC-G9 are two enthusiast cameras that were announced, respectively, in September 2009 and November 2017.
+The Canon EOS 7D and the Panasonic Lumix DC-G9 are two enthusiast cameras that were officially introduced, respectively, in September 2009 and November 2017.
 The 7D is a DSLR, while the G9 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (7D) and a Four Thirds (G9) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Panasonic provides 20.2 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Panasonic provides 20.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic G9 is notably smaller (19 percent) than the Canon 7D.
 Moreover, the G9 is markedly lighter (23 percent) than the 7D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.